 A : Yes.
 There are roughly more than a hundred Filipino community organizations throughout the UK that have been organized according to ethnic, regional, professional, religious, cultural, and sports orientation, among others.
-Most of these organizations are accredited by the Philippine Embassy in London.
+Most of these organizations are registered at the Philippine Embassy in London.

 UK Laws Affecting OFWs (Immigration and Employment)